theNewDynamic/oregonsadventurecoast.com/content/calendar.md

 seo:
   description: View a calendar of events for your trip to the Oregon Coast!
 Coos Bay,
     North Bend, and Charleston offer activities & festivals full of spirit and adventure.
-  title: Oregon Coast Trips - Calendar of Events | Oregon's Adventure Coast
+  title: Oregon Coast Trips - Calendar of Events

 ---
 There’s something special about Oregon’s Adventure Coast that you won’t find anywhere else.
 We are a community with unique character tied together by a beautiful bay; Coos Bay.
 Coos Bay, North Bend and Charleston offer a calendar full of spirit and adventure.